Medicare’s Annual Costs

 Original Medicare refers to Part A (hospital insurance) and Part B (medical insurance).
 Common Part A and Part B costs are summarized below.

 Medicare Part A is premium-free if you’ve worked at least 10 years (40 quarters) while paying Social Security taxes.
-If you worked 30 to 39 quarters while paying these taxes, your monthly premium is $232 (in 2018), and $422 if you’ve worked and paid taxes for less than 30 quarters.
+If you worked 30 to 39 quarters while paying these taxes, your monthly premium is $240 (in 2019), and $437 in 2019 if you’ve worked and paid taxes for less than 30 quarters.

 Your Medicare Part B premium can vary depending on your situation.
 For many people, the premium is automatically deducted from their Social Security benefits.

-- Your income exceeds a certain amount.
-Your premium could be higher than the amount listed above, as there are different premiums for different income levels.
+In 2019, the standard Part B monthly premium is $135.50.
+Your premium could be higher, as there are different premiums for different income levels.

-For more details about the Medicare Part B premium, see Medicare Premium and Deductible Costs for 2018.
+For more details about the Medicare Pa.rt B premium, see Medicare Premium and Deductible Costs for 2019.

 Other out-of-pocket costs